cabloy/cabloy/src/front/===important===.md

 ## English

-Please use the `_config` directory as blueprint, and copy a new directory `config`, so that you can configure your own parameters
+Please use the `_config` directory as blueprint to copy a new directory `config`, so that you can configure your own parameters

 ```bash
 $ cp -r src/front/_config src/front/config